- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 The first step in managing relapse prevention is seeking professional help from a therapist, counselor, or doctor who specializes in treating eating disorders.

-These experts can help you or your loved one adapt your treatment plan, or develop a new one that more adeptly addresses any triggering scenarios you may have encountered.
-Healthcare professionals can also help provide the necessary support and resources for someone to get back on track.
+These experts can help you or your loved one adapt your treatment plan or develop a new one that more adeptly addresses any triggering scenarios you may have encountered.
+Healthcare professionals can also provide the necessary support and resources to help someone get back on track.

-Sometimes, reorganizing priorities can be a big help in warding off crisis or potential crises.
+Reorganizing priorities can be a big help in warding off crises or potential crises.

 Creating a positive environment that promotes self-care and self-acceptance helps emphasize all the helpful lessons of recovery.